QuantEcon/lecture-source-jl/style.md

 @assert r == 0.0:0.22:0.88
 @assert maximum(r) == 0.88 #Use to get the maxium of the range, perhaps !=
 ```
+- **Minimize use of the ternary operator**.
+It is confusing for new users, so use it judiciously, and never purely to make code more terse.

 ## Dependencies